 Doxepin Withdrawal and Tapering Help

 Doxepin can cause an antidepressant discontinuation syndrome in approximately 20% of patients after only six weeks on consistent use.
 Withdrawal symptoms can cause insomnia, depression and other symptoms.
-Our NonProfit has been helping people withdraw safely for over 14 Years.
+Our NonProfit has been helping people withdraw safely for 15 Years.
 Contact the Prescription Drug Experts for help.

 Real Results for Doxepin Dependency

 The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Doxepin while also implementing the use of all-natural, calming nutraceuticals to help ease symptoms.
 We eliminate Interaction items to help make Doxepin withdrawal more comfortable.
 Our physician recommended schedules allow your doctor to taper you off Doxepin correctly.
-The success of our program over the past 14 years is due to our unmatched service and unique mentoring approach.
+The success of our program is due to our unmatched service and unique mentoring approach.
 Doxepin can be dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.
-Read program FAQ page.
+Read program FAQ's

 We are Prescription Drug Experts that Specialize in Antidepressant Withdrawals.